 Personal Check or Money Order

-This is the traditional method of paying when mailing a paper return.
-Be sure to write 2013 Form 1040, your daytime phone number and your social security number in the memo field and make your check payable to the United States Treasury.
+If you'd prefer taking the traditional route, paying your taxes with a personal check or money order is the way to go.
+Just be sure to write 2016 Form 1040, your daytime phone number, and your social security number in the memo field and make your check payable to the United States Treasury.
 Include a payment voucher with your payment.
-Information about where to make payment can be found at the IRS website, Where to File.
+If you need more info on where to make a payment, head to the IRS website, Where to File.

 - You've filed all required returns on time and have not had an installment plan in the past 5 years.